Campus security reports

 The Campus Safety and Annual Security Report is provided to the public for compliance with the federal Campus Security Act of 1990 and the Higher Education Amendments of 1992.
 This document contains policy statements and crime statistics for the College.
-Included in this report are crime statistics for 2015, 2016, and 2017.
 The crime categories within the report are mandated to be reported by the Jeanne Clery Act of 1990, also known as the Crime Awareness and Campus Security Act.
 Also included are policies imperative to the safety and security of our campus community.

 BPCC shares the public’s genuine concern about public safety in a college setting and offers services and preventative measures to improve the safety of the College community.
 Ultimately, each individual is responsible for his/her own personal safety by being aware of his/her surroundings and using good judgement.